arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 Samtliga moment ska vara genomförda innan kursens slut för ett betyg.

+The course begins **Monday, March 31, 2025** and ends **Thursday, June 05, 2025**.

+Each lab is presented at the latest at the next lab opportunity the week after the lab was completed.
+It is possible to complete the lab exercises more quickly

+- **V15**: Lab 1, U/G.
+- **V16**: Lab 2, U/G.
+- **V17**: Lab 3, U/G.
+- **V18**: Lab 4, U/G.

+Deadlines for projects.

+- **Friday 5th May**: Submission of project plan and group assignment.
+- **Monday-Tuesday 26-27 May**: Project reports
+- **Monday-Tuesday 4-5 June**: Final Deadline for project report and video, GitLab.
+A-F

+All elements must be completed before the end of the course for a grade.

 ## Examination

 | Benämning | Betygsskala | Poäng |